Era Calculator For 7 Innings

 3. Apply the ERA formula: (3 earned runs / 7 innings) * 9 = 3.86 ERA

-Therefore, Ace's ERA for this particular seven-inning performance is 3.86.
-This means that if he were to maintain this performance level over a full nine-inning game, he would allow approximately 3.86 earned runs.
+That's why, Ace's ERA for this particular seven-inning performance is 3.86.
+What this tells us is if he were to maintain this performance level over a full nine-inning game, he would allow approximately 3.86 earned runs.

 Multiple Scenarios and Variations: Illustrating ERA Calculation in Different Contexts